 A bespoke product containing Motorcycle Instructor training videos for CBT.
-When prospective motorcycle trainers learn to become instructors it can be a lengthy and time-consuming process.
+When new motorcycle trainers learn to become instructors, it can be a lengthy and time-consuming process.
 It is difficult to remember the whole CBT delivery when preparing lesson plans at home, after watching a live CBT course.

 That’s where the videos help as they can be paused, rewound and replayed to watch and listen to the same lesson time after time.
 This is essential when planning lesson delivery in the comfort of your own home.

 The online CBT video lessons show the four structured phases of each lesson: An Explanation of the lesson and what should be done; a Demonstration phase where the actual exercise is shown to the student; an Imitation phase where the student copies what has been demonstrated, with fault finding and Instruction given to rectify faults; and finally a Practice phase before a final debrief.